Earning College Credit While in High School

 • The awarding of college credit for courses taken in high school varies and students should research the specific school they wish to attend.

-Learn more about receiving college credit for passing AP, IB, and Cambridge exams at a Virginia four-year college.
+Learn more about receiving college credit for passing AP, Cambridge, and IB exams at a Virginia four-year college.

 Equal Opportunity Schools